How to enable and use the Slack integration

 You can also send individual conversations to Slack on a one-off basis to share them with your team.

-Click the three dots in the top right corner of a message, and select Send to Slack.
+Click the three-dot menu in the top right corner of a message, then select Send to Slack.

 Step 2